ueffel/caddy-imagefilter/README.md

 ## Write your own filter

 You can use the base module `imagefilter` to implement your own filter.
-A new filter modules needs 2 types, that implement `imagefilter.FilterFactory` and `imagefilter.Filter` respectively.
-A `FilterFactory` registers itself as image filter and produces configured `Filter` instances.
+A new filter modules should be a caddy module and implement the interface `imagefilter.Filter`.
 The configured `Filter` instance then is called at runtime with an image, where the filter operation has to be applied and the resulting image returned.
 It's recommended to have all configure-parameters as strings, so they can contain caddy placeholders.
 Before applying the filter the placeholders should be replaced with `caddy.Replacer`'s `ReplaceAll`.

 Have a look at the default filters for implementation pointers.